I love chili!

 2 garlic cloves, minced

-1/2 small butternut squash, peeled and cubed (about 1 1/2 cups)
+1/2 small butternut squash, peeled and

 1 cup low-sodium beef broth